How much does pet insurance cost?

 Is pet insurance worth it?

-• Peace of mind: Knowing that you have coverage for major health issues can provide peace of mind, allowing you to focus on your pet’s recovery rather than financial concerns.
+- Peace of mind: Knowing that you have coverage for major health issues can provide assurance that you can focus on your pet’s recovery rather than financial concerns.

 While pet insurance may seem like an added expense, it can be a valuable investment in the long run, especially if your pet develops a serious health condition or requires emergency care.